visual-layer/fastdup/README.md

 ## Data Loading Examples
-This section shows how you can load data from various sources to be analyzed with fastdup.
+This section shows how you can load data from various sources and analyze them with fastdup.

 <table>
     <tr>